Demonstrations and Protests

 Demonstrations must occur in the approved defined location (if and when a location is determined.)

-Demonstrations may not block access to the venue in which the other event is being held.
+Demonstrations may not block access to the venue in which another event is being held.

-Distribution of materials such as leaflets may not be confrontational.
+Distribution of materials such as leaflets may not be confrontational and must allow people to decline to receive the materials.

 Organizers must remove all items and materials at the end of the demonstration.

-Demonstrators are not allowed the use of unwelcome physical contact between demonstrators, counter demonstrators, the audience, the speaker or performers, or College officials.
+Demonstrators are not allowed to use intimidating tactics or unwelcome physical contact between demonstrators, counter demonstrators, the audience, the speaker or performers, or College officials.

-The use of chalk on exterior of buildings or other freestanding structures, or within 10 feet of any door, is strictly prohibited to prevent damage to the structure and injury to anyone stopping at entrances or exits.
+The use of chalk on buildings or other structures, or within 10 feet of any door, is strictly prohibited to prevent damage to the structure and injury to anyone stopping at entrances or exits.
+Demonstrators may not mark or use trees or College structures to support or display signs, messages, materials, or equipment without prior approval of Facilities Services.

-Note: Any of these demonstration standards can be applied to any location including in the event space if demonstrators are allowed to demonstrate in the space.
+Note: Any of these demonstration standards can be applied to any location including in and approved event space.

 Middlebury College Event Host

-Within the guidelines of this protocol, the event hosts have the ability to determine when behavior at their event is being disruptive.
+Within the guidelines of this protocol, event hosts may determine when behavior at their event is being disruptive.
 The hosts should always attempt to gain cooperation by asking that the disruptive behavior stop prior to requesting that the person or persons leave the event.
 The hosts may also decide to contact Public Safety about the disturbance or behavior.

-At any event Public Safety will locate the hosts before handling any situation of non-violent behavior unless the disruption necessitates action to prevent greater confrontation.
-Public Safety has the authority to act upon any acts of violence, threats of violence, or overcrowding without first contacting the event hosts.
+Public Safety will locate the hosts at any event before handling any situation of non-violent behavior unless the disruption necessitates action to prevent greater confrontation.
+Public Safety has the authority to respond to acts of violence, threats of violence, or overcrowding without first contacting the event hosts.
 In all cases where time permits contacting the event hosts, Public Safety will contact the event hosts to determine if the behavior is in fact disruptive to the event.
-If Public Safety has been contacted by the hosts and asked to deal with a person or persons creating a non-violent disturbance, Public Safety will always start by asking the person or persons to stop the disruptive behavior prior to asking that the person or persons leave the event.
+If Public Safety has been contacted by the hosts and asked to deal with a person or persons creating a non-violent disturbance, Public Safety will always start by asking the person or persons to stop the disruptive behavior prior to asking the person or persons to leave the event.